vivshaw/my-reads/README.md

 any webserver of your choice.

 ## Documentation
-Flybrary is fully documented with JSDoc & some [documentation.js](http://documentation.js.org/)-generated docs are hosted from the docs directory and are [available here](https://vivshaw.github.io/my-reads/).
-Unfortunately, the auto-generated docs aren't too great due to the lack of a good ESNext-compatible docs library.
+Flybrary is [fully documented](https://vivshaw.github.io/my-reads/) with JSDoc, and some [documentation.js](http://documentation.js.org/)-generated docs are hosted from the docs directory and are [available here](https://vivshaw.github.io/my-reads/).
+Unfortunately, the auto-generated docs aren't very good due to the lack of a good ESNext-compatible docs library.
 It was impossible to use JSDoc or ESDoc due to compatibility problems with certain ES6/ES7 features, and even documentation.js required a Babel transpilation step to get it working & does some weird things with my output.
+Regardless, the JSDoc in the source itself should be unambiguous.

 To regenerate docs, use ```yarn docs```.